 Finally, the book concludes with some noteworthy remarks on where to go next.

 Early reviewers also shared precious feedback that helped make the book dramatically better, thanks to Maya Gans, Felipe Mattioni Maturana, and Wei Su for thoroughly going through every line of the book.

 Allaire, JJ, Yihui Xie, Jonathan McPherson, Javier Luraschi, Kevin Ushey, Aron Atkins, Hadley Wickham, Joe Cheng, Winston Chang, and Richard Iannone.
 2020.
 Rmarkdown: Dynamic Documents for R. https://github.com/rstudio/rmarkdown.

-Chang, Winston, Joe Cheng, JJ Allaire, Yihui Xie, and Jonathan McPherson.
-2020.
-Shiny: Web Application Framework for R. http://shiny.rstudio.com.
+Chang, Winston, Joe Cheng, JJ Allaire, Carson Sievert, Barret Schloerke, Yihui Xie, Jeff Allen, Jonathan McPherson, Alan Dipert, and Barbara Borges.
+2021.
+Shiny: Web Application Framework for R. https://shiny.rstudio.com/.

 Vaidyanathan, Ramnath, Yihui Xie, JJ Allaire, Joe Cheng, Carson Sievert, and Kenton Russell.
 2020.
 Htmlwidgets: HTML Widgets for R. https://github.com/ramnathv/htmlwidgets.